sferes2/sferes2/README.md

 - Norouzzadeh M., Clune J. Neuromodulation improves the evolution of forward models.
 Proceedings of the Genetic and Evolutionary Computation Conference.
 2016.
 - Stanton, C., and Clune J. "Curiosity Search: Producing Generalists by Encouraging Individuals to Continually Explore and Acquire Skills throughout Their Lifetime."
 PloS one 11.9 (2016): e0162235.
 - Nguyen A, Yosinski J, Clune J. Understanding Innovation Engines: Automated Creativity and Improved Stochastic Optimization via Deep Learning.
 Evolutionary Computation.
 2016 Sep;24(3):545-72.
+- Bernard, A., André, J. B., & Bredeche, N. (2016).
+Evolving specialisation in a population of heterogeneous robots: the challenge of bootstrapping and maintaining genotypic polymorphism.
+Artificial Life, 15, 1-8.

 ### 2015
 - Maestre, Carlos, Antoine Cully, Christophe Gonzales, and Stephane Doncieux.
 "Bootstrapping interactions with objects from raw sensorimotor data: a Novelty Search based approach."
 In IEEE International Conference on Developmental and Learning and on Epigenetic Robotics.
 2015.